 The other cheap spot in Central America, Guatemala is a bit higher priced than Nicaragua and, like Honduras, has a deservedly worse crime rate reputation.
 Prices have also gone up quite a bit the past few years in the most popular expat spot of Antigua, partly because lots more wealthy Guatemalans from the capital are buying property there.
 If you’re looking for a housing bargain, Antigua is not the place to go.

-Lake Atitlan, on the other hand, is still one of the least expensive places to live in the world, especially considering the stunning views.
+Lake Atitlan, on the other hand, is still one of the most affordable places to live in the world, especially considering the stunning views.
 Lake Atitlan is almost 100 miles away from capital of Guatemala, for other distance calculations distances-from.com will help you.
 Anywhere you go in the countryside is going to be a bargain for rent, food, and services.
 The average salary for a local is under $600 a month, plus even that is skewed a bit by Guatemala City since a large percentage of the population lives there.

 When I first bought a little beach house in Mexico on the Gulf Coast and starting spending time there, one U.S. dollar fetched about 11 pesos.
 The past year the peso has fluctuated between 17 and 20 to the dollar.
 Sure, that has resulted in some inflation, but overall the prices in pesos for local goods haven’t inched up all that much.
 So if you get out of the resort areas and into the interior, Mexico is one of the best values in the world for living costs.
 Food is a steal, taxis and local buses are cheap, and cultural entertainment tickets will often cost you less than $10.
 Labor costs are still quite low, which translates to affordable rates to have a regular maid. a handyman ($5-$7 per hour), or getting construction work done.
 You can actually get clothing or appliances fixed here instead of having to throw them out and buy new ones.